Salisbury Cathedral: Organ

-Throughout its history, there have been several organs in the cathedral.
+Over the course of its history there have been several organs in the cathedral.
 Of particular interest are the two fine four-manual instruments, the first by Renatus Harris (c.
 1652–1724), which was replaced at the end of the 18th century, and the current organ, whose present fame has eclipsed the reputation of the former.

 The four-manual instrument by Harris had been installed in 1710.
 The abundance of reed stops was typical of Harris' instruments and bears witness to the influence of the classical French organ.
 The instrument, not only spectacular in style but also of good quality, had remained practically unaltered (beyond occasional repairs) for nearly 80 years, until it was replaced at the same time as the cathedral was "restored" by James Wyatt between 1789 and 1792: the Bishop had convinced George III to furnish the cathedral with a new instrument once the work was complete.

 This organ, by Samuel Green, was presented by the king in 1792 and was installed on top of the stone screen, which, unusually, did not divide the choir from the nave, but rather came from an unknown location in the cathedral.
 The organ was later taken out and moved to St Thomas's Church.
 When the new Willis organ was installed, its distinct sound from 55 powerfully-voiced stops, directly in the choir with little casework, was quite a contrast to Green's more gentle 23-stop instrument.

 The present-day instrument was built in 1877 by Henry Willis & Sons.
 Walter Alcock, who was organist of the cathedral from 1916, oversaw a strictly faithful restoration of the famous Father Willis organ, completed in 1934, even going to such lengths as to refuse to allow parts of the instrument to leave the cathedral in case any unauthorised tonal alterations were made without his knowledge, while allowing some discrete additions in the original style of the organ (as well as modernisation of the organ's actions) by Henry Willis III, the grandson of Father Willis.
 The instrument was extensively restored between 2019 and 2020.